saint11/DeadWeight/source/game.md

 ### 3. Slow players turn

-Here adventurers that were considered *slow* will act, in a random order.
-Each can roll a dice each and act the highest number first.
-Each one can take 2 actions.
+Here adventurers that were considered *slow* will act, in a specific order, determined by the *GM*.
+That order may change between the turns.
+Each one can take 2 actions, as usual.
 Some adventurers may have special rules that allow more actions or limit those actions.
 Check the [combat action](#combat-actions) list for which actions an adventurer can take.

 ### 4. Evaluation and cleanup

 Remove any unused [dodge tokens]{.tip} from all characters. **shield makers** stay in place.

-The GM now check the morale tracker, if any side is **broken**, meaning it went lower than  1, the combat now ends with them surrendering.
-If the other side doesn't accept, the combat continues.
-If both sides are **broken** the combat also ends, with both sides retreating.

 If the combat continues, go to [fast players turn](#fast-players-turn) again resuming the combat loop.

-### Morale
-The **morale tracker** is created during the [setup](#setup) phase and tacks which side is confident in a combat.

-Every time a character dies or gets mortally wounded, remove one morale point from that team.
-Some abilities may influence the **morale tracker** without mortally wounding characters.
-Anytime a player character's presence available dice reaches zero, also remove one morale point from that team.

-If of the dice should be reduced to lower than 1 that side is considered **broken**, the GM can put that dice away and it cannot be recovered during this combat.

-When the **adventurers** are **broken**, all defense **checks** and attack **tests** are done with a [disadvantage]{.tip}.
-When the enemies team are broken, all defense **checks** and attack **tests** are done with a **advantage**.
-A broken team will usually flee the combat to recover.

 <pagebreak>